 Layer 2 Rollups

 Rollups execute transactions off-chain, then post compressed proofs or data to the mainchain.
-Optimistic Rollups (Arbitrum, Optimism) assume validity and allow fraud proofs.
-ZK-Rollups use cryptographic validity proofs.
+Optimistic Rollups (Arbitrum, Optimism, Base) assume validity and allow fraud proofs during a 7-day challenge window.
+ZK-Rollups (zkSync, StarkNet, Polygon zkEVM) use cryptographic validity proofs for instant finality.
 Both achieve 1,000–10,000 TPS while inheriting mainchain security.
+Arbitrum alone processes more transactions per day than Ethereum mainnet.

 Sharding

 Sharding splits the blockchain into parallel processing 'shards' — each handling a subset of transactions simultaneously.
 Ethereum's roadmap includes danksharding to massively increase data availability.
-Processing transactions in parallel rather than sequentially multiplies throughput by the number of shards.
+EIP-4844 (blob transactions, deployed March 2024) is the first step, reducing L2 data costs by 10x.
+Full danksharding would push Ethereum's effective throughput to 100,000+ TPS across all L2 networks.

 XRP Ledger's Native Scalability

 XRPL's federated Byzantine Agreement consensus achieves 1,500+ TPS with 3–5 second finality natively at Layer 1 — no Layer 2 required for payments.
-This design decision was intentional: sacrifice mining-based decentralization for payment-native performance, perfect for its use case as a settlement layer for financial institutions.
+This design decision was intentional: optimize payment-native performance for its specific use case as a settlement layer for financial institutions.
+XRPL also features a native DEX enabling atomic swaps at Layer 1 speeds.

 Scalability FAQs